 My own requirements:

-Thoughts on tire (or tyre) kicking:
+Thoughts on tire kicking:

 2. Find/define a niche and need

-3. upload your product
+4. Upload your product

-4. set your pricing and payment options
+5. Set your pricing and payment options

-6. engage with your audience
+7. Engage with your audience

-7. analyse your sales
+8. Analyze your sales

-more on this in a subsequent post.
+I may write more on this in a subsequent post.

-The most interesting players that caught my eye so far (roughly in order of popularity, size etc).
+The most interesting players that caught my eye so far (roughly in order of popularity, size, etc).
 Links to my own pages as I add them:

 Gumroad